 Don’t get carried away!

-There are a lot of outstanding flavor concentrate manufacturers on the market… The Flavor Apprentice ‘TFA’ is one (I tend to use their flavors only), Capella, Lorann, Inawera, Flavor Art and Hangsen are also popular brands…
+There are a lot of outstanding flavour concentrate manufacturers on the market… The Flavor Apprentice ‘TFA’ is one (I tend to use their flavours only), Capella, Lorann, Inawera, Flavor Art and Hangsen are also popular brands…

 Decide on your ratios…